Elizabeth Monroe: Return to Virginia and Washington (1807–1817)

-First Lady of the United States
+First Lady of the United States (1817–1825)

 Elizabeth began her tenure as First Lady on March 4, 1817, when her husband commenced his first term as the fifth president of the United States.
+Upon moving into the White House, the Monroes relocated several of the dozens of Black people they enslaved in order to continue their forced labor.
 However, the White House was still under reconstruction, so Elizabeth hosted the inaugural ball at their private residence on I Street, and part of the time the First Family lived in the Octagon House.
 Since all the White House furnishings had been destroyed, the Monroes brought some from their private residences.
 Her husband was re-elected to a second term in office in 1820, and Elizabeth attended the inaugural ball held in Brown's Hotel.
-Therefore, she remained in her role of First Lady until March 4, 1825.
+She remained in her role of First Lady until March 4, 1825.

 Although Elizabeth Monroe regained a measure of respect and admiration during her husband's second term, she compared poorly to her predecessor, Dolley Madison, who had captivated Washington society, setting a standard by which future First Ladies were measured.
-Furthermore, Elizabeth and her eldest daughter may have sought to make access to the White House more socially exclusive, reflecting French practices, which were barely tolerated given American democratic values, although President Monroe's term was also known for the good feelings and relations.
+Furthermore, Elizabeth and her eldest daughter may have sought to make access to the White House more socially exclusive, reflecting French practices, which were barely tolerated given American democratic values, although President Monroe's term was also known for good feelings and relations.
 Still, Elizabeth had made such an impression upon General Andrew Jackson that her husband always mentioned her to him in their correspondence.
 Elizabeth also drew favorable reviews as the couple briefly hosted General Lafayette during his return tour through America.
 During Elizabeth's illnesses, some of the social duties were carried out by her daughters, as discussed below.
 Furthermore, James or Elizabeth destroyed her correspondence, both between themselves and with others, before her death.

 Since 1982 Siena College Research Institute has periodically conducted surveys asking historians to assess American first ladies according to a cumulative score on the independent criteria of their background, value to the country, intelligence, courage, accomplishments, integrity, leadership, being their own women, public image, and value to the president.
 Consistently, Monroe has been ranked in the lower-half of first ladies by historians in these surveys.
 In terms of cumulative assessment, Monroe has been ranked: